scylladb/scylla-rust-driver/docs/source/queries/queries.md

     * Allows to read result in multiple pages when it doesn't fit in a single response
     * Can be prepared for better performance and load balancing

-Additionaly there is special functionality to enable `USE KEYSPACE` queries:
+Additionally there is special functionality to enable `USE KEYSPACE` queries:
 [USE keyspace](usekeyspace.md)

 Queries are fully asynchronous - you can run as many of them in parallel as you wish.